Android Device Testing: A Hassle-Free Guide For Testers

 - 2.9 9.
 Pick An Automation Testing Framework:

 Why Is Android Device Testing Important?

-Now that we realise there are plenty of Android users globally, let’s take a look at the various Android versions that consumers use.
+Now that we realize there are plenty of Android users globally let’s look at the various Android versions consumers use.
 While Android 10.0 is the latest and the most used version, outdated versions like 4.4 and 5.1 are still in use, according to Statcounter.

 These outdated versions may not support a few features and mobile apps.
-The older devices also have different screen resolutions which mean several features have to be categorically designed for them.
-Owing to the wide market range of Android apps, an average user has plenty of other alternatives and if we have to retain our existing customer base and attract new users, our apps have to perform without any snag.
+The older devices also have different screen resolutions, meaning several features must be categorically designed for them.
+Owing to the broad market range of Android apps, an average user has plenty of other alternatives, and if we have to retain our existing customer base and attract new users, our apps have to perform without any snag.

 Unlike iOS development, Android development requires proper standards and varying benchmarks for performance and optimization.
 Why?
 Because the lineup of iOS devices is clean, gradual, and progressive in terms of enhancements and capabilities.
-That’s the point that calls for comprehensive testing when it comes to Android development.
+That’s the point that calls for comprehensive testing regarding Android development.

 Android Device Testing: A No-hassle Guide For Testers

 When you’re testing an Android device, there are plenty of things to consider.
 At Testsigma, this is what we follow to give our users a seamless experience.

 1. Who Is Your User: